 Lauren is a former Rebels athlete who recently graduated from Ryerson University’s Professional Communication program.
 During her time at Ryerson she worked on both the varsity and recreational side of Athletics.
-She was also involved in the programming of volleyball intramurals while being an active participant!
-Lauren is one of three former McLaughlin CVI Trojans joining us this season and part of its girls volleyball dynasty from 2014-2017 where she also received graduating athlete of the year.
-As an outside hitter, she helped in leading her team to 3 LOSSA championship titles along with two trips to OFSAA.
+Lauren was also involved in the programming of volleyball intramurals while being an active participant!
+She is one of three former McLaughlin CVI Trojans joining us this season and part of its girls volleyball dynasty from 2014-2017 where she also received graduating female athlete of the year.
+As an outside hitter, Lauren helped in leading her team to 3 LOSSA championship titles along with two trips to OFSAA.
 Lauren loves all things sports and plans a career in the sport industry.
 She continues spending her free time playing the game in various adult leagues.

 Emily is a Rebels alumna who is currently attending Fleming College but her passion for the sport has her back in our gym mentoring younger athletes.

 After wrapping up three seasons as an assistant coach under the tenure of Paul Koot, Mackenzie took the reins as a head coach with our senior teams.
 Mackenzie is a former Durham Rebel athlete playing with us from 13U right through to 18U then continuing on to Humber College where, as a 6’0 outside hitter, she had the opportunity to play in two National championship tournaments with the powerhouse Hawks team.
 She was also a member of the Team Ontario Beach program.
 Upon returning to the Durham area Mackenzie assisted at our summer camps then went on to assist in our rep program as well as our Learn to Play Volleyball development program.